A Study of the Experimental Combination of Radiation Therapy and Olaparib For Inflammatory Breast Cancer

 - Patients must not have a known hypersensitivity to olaparib or any of the excipients of the product.

-- Patients must not have unresolved or unstable grade 2 or greater toxicity from prior administration of another investigational drug and/or prior anti-cancer treatment.
+- Patients must not have unresolved or unstable grade 2 or greater toxicity (with the exception of alopecia) from prior administration of another investigational drug and/or prior anti-cancer treatment.

 - Patients must not be planning to receive strong or moderate CYP3A inhibitors or inducers while on olaparib treatment.
 Patients receiving strong or moderate CYP3A inhibitors must agree to discontinue use at least 2 weeks prior to receiving olaparib.
 Patients receiving strong or moderate CYP3A inducers must agree to discontinue use at least 5 weeks prior to receiving olaparib.